NabiilahArdini/UnsupervisedLearning/quiz.md

 ## 2.2 Building Cluster

-// TODO: Clue for building kmeans object and extracting the object$clust
+Once you are set in using the K of your choice from previous section, try to create a K-means cluster from our data and store it to `kmeans_model`.
+Use a `set.seed(100)` before building the model to guarantee a reproducible example.
+Create new variabel on coffee dataset named `cluster` and store the cluster number by extracting the `kmeans_model$clust`.

 ## 2.3 Clusters Profiling

-Once you are set in using the K of your choice from previous section, try to create a K-means cluster from our data.
-Use a `set.seed(100)` before building the model to guarantee a reproducible example.

 7. For a customer who enjoy coffee with `coffeID` 929, which of the following coffee beans may be characteristically similar enough to warrant a recommendation?
   - [ ] 1060